mo-sangha/book/chapters/2.typ

   Karma is reinforced, causing one to wander high and low through samsara.\
   There is no opportunity to escape the ocean of conditioned existence.
 ]

+Conditioned mind can resolve itself.
+Doing nothing about our experiences isn't easy at first: many people will slowly step into effortlessness through validation.
+Within a month of consistent practice, one can verify that, when left alone, there is natural resolution to affliction and confusion.
+The plasticity of karmic conditioning can exhaust itself within awareness.
+Referencing the 3 modes of liberation, we know when we're seeing an old habit, greeting them like an old friend.
+We may even be stuck in a mood we've had many times, like another old friend.
+Invasive thoughts, bodily aches, and stories can all be considered like that from the point of view of awareness.
+When we're in a mood, holding a perspective, feeling the somatic contractions, this can be relieved by just letting be within awareness, so it's like a snake uncoiling itself, the 2nd mode of liberation.
+The conditioned self can be like this as well.
+The 3rd mode of liberation is when thoughts flow naturally as expressions of timeless awareness without our grasping, fabricating, and elaboration: like a thief entering an empty house, nothing is lost and evenness prevails.
+No matter how relief is appearing, spaciousness, increased visibility, and other indicators like clear light, dream yoga, natural compassion, and bliss will all solve as evidence for this self-harmonization of consciousness/mind.

 #quote(block: true, attribution: [Longchenpa @treasure-trove])[ // p.275
   Understand that ordinary confused mind---which is rooted in the nonrecognition of awareness,